The Big Old Ugly Green Frog

 Art by Juliet Welsh

-The two friends hiked near the lagoon.
+The two friends hiked near the river.
 They were on a grand adventure.

 The air was clean.
 The sun was bright.
 Somewhere a toad croaked.
 The boys were happy to be free.

-As they walked deep into the reeds that grew along a crooked trail, they came to a clearing where they met a frog.
+They walked deep into the reeds that grew along a crooked trail.
+The place had the musty smell of rotting reeds and perch.
+They came to a clearing where they met a frog.

 He wasn’t just any frog.
 He was a big old ugly green frog.